Credit Cards » Credit Card Reviews » Chase Freedom Unlimited Card: 2023 Review

 Where to Redeem Your Rewards?

-With the Freedom Unlimited card, cardholders earn 5% on travel purchased through Chase Ultimate Rewards, 3% on dining at restaurants, including takeout and eligible delivery services, 3% on drugstore purchases and 1.5% cash back on all purchases.
+With the Freedom Unlimited card, cardholders earn 5% cash back on travel booked through Chase Ultimate Rewards, 3% on dining (including takeout and eligible delivery), 3% on drugstore purchases, and 1.5% on all other purchases.

 Chase offers several ways to redeem your rewards.
 These include: